 In this tutorial, we will show you how to install Popcorn Time on CentOS 7.
-For those of you who didn’t know, Popcorn Time is an Open source free software BitTorrent client which includes an integrated media player.
-Although other trackers can be added and used manually, popcorn time uses sequential downloading to stream video listed by torrent websites.
+For those of you who didn’t know, Popcorn Time is an Open source of free software BitTorrent client which includes an integrated media player.
+Although other trackers can be added and used manually, popcorn time uses sequential downloading to stream videos listed by torrent websites.
 The files can be searched by genres and categories.
 Popcorn time is an easy interface to use and has a clean modern look.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Popcorn Time on a CentOS 7 server.
+I will show you the step-by-step installation of Popcorn Time on a CentOS 7 server.

 Install Popcorn Time on CentOS 7